distributev/mailmerger/README.md

 **mailmerger-server**

-mailmerger-server will basically take the previous mailmerger-cmdline functionality and "decorate" this as a "server" app which will always "watch" a specified folder for new CSV files to process.
+mailmerger-server will basically take the previous mailmerger-cmdline functionality and "decorate" this functionality as a "server" app which will always "watch" a specified folder for new CSV files to process.
 Whenever a new CSV file is found in the "poll" folder it will be picked up and processed automatically.
 That's all. gradle-watch-plugin will be used to "watch" the "poll" folder

 Libraries / Dependencies